protobufjs/protobuf.js/README.md

   --no-comments    Does not output any JSDoc comments.

   --force-long     Enfores the use of 'Long' for s-/u-/int64 and s-/fixed64 fields.
-  --force-message  Enfores the use of runtime messages instead of plain objects.
+  --force-message  Enfores the use of message instances instead of plain objects.

 usage: pbjs [options] file1.proto file2.json ...  (or)  other | pbjs [options] -
 ```